brickcap/openresty_examples/book.md

 ```

-Every request in multi is contained within it's own table which can perform all of things that
+Every request in location.capture_multi is contained within it's own table which can do all of things that
 we saw in a simple `ngx.location.capture`.
 Cool isn't it?

 -----